arnjwlsn/algorithms-homework/hw3/README.md

 ### Usage
 Compile with: `g++ counting_inversions.cc -o inversions -std=c++11`

-Then run with 3 parameters: `./inversions 100 0`
+Then run with: `./inversions`

-The first parameter is the size of the vector you want to generate.
-The second paramater (0/1) will determine if you use brute force or divide and conquer.
+The program will generate a .csv file that contains the information for the time taken given array sizes n.

 ## 3. Convex Hull
 Given an a group of points on a 2-D plain, find the convex hull using a divide and conquer algorithm.